akspa0/showTools/soundContextTools/memory-bank/progress.md

 - Resume controls could be more granular (next enhancement)
 - Need real-world testing with actual audio files
 - Performance monitoring would be valuable addition
 - Continue monitoring as new features are added
+- If a user manually copies PII-containing files into an output folder, those could be exposed, but this is outside the pipeline's control.